Makgregor-Alte/Makgregor-Alte/README.md

 ## Welcome! 👋

-I'm Makgregor, a Junior Backend Developer based in Brazil My main tech is python.
+I'm Makgregor, a Junior Backend Developer based in Brazil.
+My main tech is Python.
-I'm currently working on my github portfolio
+I'm currently working on my GitHub portfolio.
 Feel free to check out my projects and connect with me!

 <!--